Dick King

 Richard Philip King (1811–1871) was an English trader and colonist at Port Natal, a British trading station in the region now known as KwaZulu-Natal.
 He is best known for a historic horseback ride in 1842, where he completed a journey of 960 km in 10 days, to request help for the besieged British garrison at Port Natal (now the Old Fort, Durban).
-In honour of his heroic actions, a highschool in the suburb of Amanzimtoti, Durban was named after him- Kingsway High School.
+In recognition of his heroic deeds, a statue was unveiled in Durban portraying himself riding his horse, Somerset.
+Additionally, he was bestowed with an estate in Isipingo.
+Several prominent landmarks in Durban, including the Kings Park Rugby Stadium, Kingsmead Cricket Stadium, the former soccer stadium (now called Moses Mabhida), and Kingsway High School, were named in his honour.

 Early years

 Dick King was born on 26 November 1811 in Dursley in the English county of Gloucestershire.
 He died on 10 November 1871 in Isipingo, KwaZulu-Natal, South Africa.
 His family emigrated to the Albany district of the Cape Colony, as part of the 1820 Settlers.
 In 1828 however his family resettled to the then frontier region of Port Natal, when Dick was about 15 years of age.
 His first employment was in the clergy.
 In reverend Francis Owen's company he met Zulu chief Dingane, and also got acquainted with captain Allen Gardiner.